 Learning about colors is not limited to the art easel.
 Books about colors are a great way to work on color recognition with little ones while having fun doing it.

 Brown Bear, Brown Bear, What Do You See? by Bill Martin Jr. is a book that can go with a baby from infancy through toddlerhood and into the preschool years.
-The bold colors of the illustrations by Eric Carle are perfect for catching infant’s attention and will continue to grab it through the years.
-With the turn of each page the reader is left wondering what’s next, and if the reader is my son he will cut you off to tell you what’s coming next before you have a chance to turn the page.
+The bold colors of the illustrations by Eric Carle are perfect for catching the infant’s attention and will continue to grab it through the years.
+With the turn of each page, the reader is left wondering what’s next, and if the reader is my son he will cut you off to tell you what’s coming next before you have a chance to turn the page.
 There are other titles in the series, including; Polar Bear, Polar Bear, What Do You Hear?, Baby Bear, Baby Bear, What Do You See?, and Panda Bear, Panda Bear, What Do You See? but this one is my very favorite!
-My daughter actually sits looking at these pages instead of simply trying to eat the book, which in my opinion is a great review from a 6 month old!
+My daughter actually sits looking at these pages instead of simply trying to eat the book, which in my opinion is a great review from a 6-month-old!

-I Love Colors by Margaret Miller is one of my daughter’s favorite books.
+I Love Colors by Margaret Miller was one of my daughter’s favorite books when she was a young toddler.
 When we went to the library she started pulling the parenting books off the shelf because there are pictures of babies on the covers.
-The librarian was quick to notice and started finding us books with babies and this was one of the winners.
+The librarian was quick to notice and started finding our books with babies and this was one of the winners.
 We have now renewed this book twice and read it many many times a day.
-The book is super simple and each page shows a baby with a colored item like glasses, a hair bow etc… the photos are big and of real babies which if your toddler is like mine, makes a big difference.
+The book is super simple and each page shows a baby with a colored item like glasses, a hair bow, etc… The photos are big and of real babies which if your toddler is like mine, makes a big difference.

 Mouse Paint by Ellen Stoll Walsh is a cute little story about mice that get into the paint and not only make a mess but discover what happens when you mix colors.
 Great for every day but even better when you are learning about colors specifically mixing colors.